ologe/scroll-helper/README.md

             enableClipRecursively = true
         )

-        // register to lifecycle updates, or call manually onAttach, onDetach and dispose lifecycle.addObserver(scrollHelper)
+        // register to lifecycle updates, or call manually onStart, onStop and onDestroy on `scrollHelper` lifecycle.addObserver(scrollHelper)
     }